BillieBobbel23/cssvar-interaction/README.md

 ## Examples:

-From the root directory of the package run `` npm run test `` to open a HTML demo page with some examples.
+Run `` npm run test  --prefix node_modules/cssvar-interaction `` in the root of your project to open an HTML demo page with some examples.